You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 While the bones of the wedding processional are similar across many traditions, each culture weaves in its own unique elements that make the ritual extra meaningful.

-From the specific order of the processional to who is included to what everyone wears – these details tell a story.
+These details tell a story from the specific order of the processional to who is included to what everyone wears.
 They’re steeped in symbolism and significance.

 Learning about these customs has given me such an appreciation for how weddings from all cultures honor love, family, and heritage in their own special ways.